albertofrizzera/VT-RSBS/README.md

 ## Introduction

 Embeddings are mathematical representations of data.
 They usually take the form of vectors, and the cool thing is that they are not random, but carry information (they "represent" something).
-For example, if we consider images, "similar" pairs will have similar embeddings.
+For example, if we consider images, "similar" images should have similar embeddings.
 The concept of similarity is entirely enforced during training.

 Consider two images, one that contains a horse and one that contains a fish, they are probably visually different, but they share the concept of representing animals.
 In remote sensing, suppose to take an image of a forest and an image of a field.
 They are visually different, but they share the concept of being a vegetated area.